Quantum Mechanics Concept Assessment (QMCA)

 more details

-This is the second highest level of research validation, corresponding to at least 5 of the validation categories below.
+This is the highest level of research validation, corresponding to all seven of the validation categories below.

 Research Validation Summary